ceresBakalite/similarity/shell/README.md

 	In addition the command line also supports the following seven arguments:

-	NOTE: when attributes are not found, a predefined preference takes precedence stepping through the following rules
+	NOTE: when attributes are not found, a predefined preference takes precedence, stepping through the following rules

+	Where:

-	   a) when an attribute is not present the argument will default to a predefined user preference,
+	   a) in absence of an attribute the argument will default to a predefined user preference,
 	   b) in absence of a user preference, the argument defaults to a predefined client administrator preference,
-	   c) in absence of a client administrator preference, it defaults to the predefined system administrator preference
+	   c) in absence of a client administrator preference, the default system preference is used

 	MatchingAlgorithm (0,1,2 - defaults to predefined preference)